 The Gotsi or Gochi Festival of Lahaul

-During winter, the life comes to a standstill and entire valley wears a thick mantle of snow like the peaks and cliffs of high mountains.
-At that time a very colorful festival called Gotsi or Gochi, is celebrated by the people of Punapa tribe of Chandra and Bhaga valley of Lahaul.
+During winters, the life comes to a standstill and entire valley wears a thick mantle of snow like the peaks and cliffs of high mountains.
+At that time a very colorful festival called Gotsi or Gochi is celebrated by the people of Punapa tribe of Chandra and Bhaga valley of Lahaul.

 The festival is organized in Gumrang Kothi in Keylong and adjoining areas, in January or February.
 On the basis of astrological calculations, the date for the celebrations is decided by the Lamas.

 This festival is jointly celebrated by all the families, where a son had been born the preceding year.
 It is an act of thanksgiving to god Yulsa and various Sad and Sadma or the male and female deities.
 The villagers gather in the blessed house in the morning for the festivities.